IBM/integrity-enforcer/docs/README_OPERATOR_HUB.md

 $ oc create secret generic --save-config keyring-secret -n integrity-shield-operator-system --from-file=/tmp/pubring.gpg
 ```

-Default CR already includes signer configuration with file "pubring.gpg" and secret name "keyring-secret", so all you need is t
+Default CR already includes signer configuration with file "pubring.gpg" and secret name "keyring-secret", so all you need is to create a secret resource.

 ## How to protect resources with signature